MPesci-Portfolio/Home-Lab-Creation/README.md

 ## Installing VirtualBox

 I went over to the [VirtualBox downloads page](https://www.virtualbox.org/wiki/Downloads) and grabbed the installer for Windows.
-Install was pretty straightforward — next, next, finish.
+Install was pretty straightforward, next, next, finish.
 I also added the Extension Pack so I can use USB 2.0/3.0 later if I need it.

 Once it finished, I opened VirtualBox Manager and just saw the empty home screen. *(Ref V1)*